dechamps/ASIO401/CONFIGURATION.md

 #### Option `device`

-*String*-typed option that determines which hardware audio device FlexASIO will attempt to use.
+*String*-typed option that determines which hardware audio device ASIO401 will attempt to use.

 The value of the option is the *full name* of the device.
 The list of available